EaDo Houston Neighborhood Guide

 The triangle-shaped district is bordered by Gulf Fwy to the southwest, Eastex Fwy to the northwest, and the Union Pacific rail line that runs from Commerce to Cullen.

-Much of the area is undergoing development towards retail and residential use.
-It is common to see new constructions in the neighborhood.
+Much of the area is undergoing development toward retail and residential use.
+It is common to see new construction in the neighborhood.

-Aside from the residential and business sites being built, the EaDo promenade is being built on Bastrop Street, spanning 5 blocks between Bell and McKinney.
+Aside from the residential and business sites, the EaDo promenade is also being built on Bastrop Street, spanning 5 blocks between Bell and McKinney.